miker704/Strife/patches2.md

     - Added styles for UPC Panel which is the side panel for one to one dm servers.
     - Added UPC panel.jsx.
     - Added UPC panel container.js.
+    - Added Mega UPC Modal to be mounted when clicking on a mutual friend in UPC Panel.

 ## Backend Changes